GlenKPeterson/Paguro/README.md

 None of those are simple uses of interpose.

 #Licenses
 Java&trade; is a registered trademark of the Oracle Corporation in the US and other countries.
-J-cicle is not part of Java.
-Oracle is in no way affiliated with the J-cicle project.
+UncleJim is not part of Java.
+Oracle is in no way affiliated with the UncleJim project.

-J-cicle is not part of Clojure.
-Rich Hickey and the Clojure team are in no way affiliated with the J-cicle project, though it borrows heavily from their thoughts and even some of their open-source code.
+UncleJim is not part of Clojure.
+Rich Hickey and the Clojure team are in no way affiliated with the UncleJim project, though it borrows heavily from their thoughts and even some of their open-source code.

 Most of this work is licensed under the Apache 2.0 license.
 However, the persistent collections (PersistentVector, PersistentSortedMap, PersistentSortedSet in the collections folder as of 2015-05-13) are originally copied from, and still based on, the Clojure source code by Rich Hickey which is released under the Eclipse Public License (as of fall 2014).
 Those files are derivative works and must remain under the EPL license unless the original authors give permission to change it, or chooses a new license.
 New contributions should be made under the Apache 2.0 license whenever practical.